-The numbers above are based on the US GAAP data for the GRAG Group, which includes subsidiaries GRSA and GRLA, as of 31 December 2021.
-The eligible activities were determined based on the turnover published by investees as of 31 December 2020, as more recent information was not available at the time this report was prepared.
-Based on the turnover information provided as part of the 2020 annual statements, the taxonomy-eligible activities were derived by GRAG.
+The numbers above are based on the US GAAP data for the GRAG Group, which includes subsidiaries GRSA and GRLA, as of 31 December 2022.
+The eligible activities were determined based on turnover and CapEx published by investees as of 31 December 2022.
+For selected investees updated information was not available at the time this report was prepared.
+In these cases, the latest available information was used to determine the taxonomy-eligible activities.
 In case of insufficient granularity of data, it was decided to classify investment activities as non-eligible to be on the conservative side.
-As this is a new requirement for European companies, the publicly available information is currently limited, for example CapEx data was not consistently available, and therefore could not be incorporated.
-In the coming year this will change, and once more detailed information is published by our investees, we will take this additional data into account.